Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-I’ll share Yakima cultural attractions, outdoor recreation, historical sites, and even day trips.
+I’ll also share Yakima cultural attractions, outdoor recreation opportunities, historical sites, and even a few day trips.
 Make the most of your stay in Yakima with this comprehensive guide!

 The Capitol Theater